17 Amazing Rome Sites

 Pantheon

-Plan at least a full day to visit the Vaticana since there are many different areas to explore.
-You begin by walking through a beautiful and well-known piazza; Piazza di San Pietro.
+Plan at least a full day to visit the Vatican since there are many different areas to explore.
+You begin by walking through a beautiful and well-known Piazza di San Pietro.
+Bernini designed this piazza to look like arms extending in an embrace.

 Did you know that Italy has two countries within its borders?
 The Vatican is one, and San Marino located in southeast Italy is another!